 - Heck yeah!
 And what scientists have found is fascinating.
-One study looked at horses with a regular training routine for a period of time versus horses with an intense exercise for weeks followed by a low-intensity routine for the remaining weeks.
+One study looked at horses with a regular training routine for some time versus horses with intense exercise for weeks followed by a low-intensity routine for the remaining weeks.
 This mimics the common practice of using “detraining” to undo the stressful training that precedes.

 - The researchers found that the overtrained horses had muscular changes and changes to other parts of their bodies.
-The study results show that overtraining is detrimental to the heart, muscles, immune system, and more.
+The study results show that overtraining harms the heart, muscles, immune system, and more.
 And, the “detraining” didn’t do much for fitness!

 What are the signs of exhausted horse syndrome?